iamjiyixuan/iOSDevToolBox/README.md

 - [Atlas-iOS](https://github.com/layerhq/Atlas-iOS) - Atlas is a library of native iOS communications user interface components for Layer.
 - [Atlas-Messenger-iOS](https://github.com/layerhq/Atlas-Messenger-iOS) - The Atlas Messenger Example App for iOS.

-### UI组件.Notification
-- [TSMessages](https://github.com/KrauseFx/TSMessages) - This library provides an easy to use class to show little notification views on the top of the screen.

 ### UI组件.Gesture
 - [FDFullscreenPopGesture](https://github.com/forkingdog/FDFullscreenPopGesture) - Baidu Zhidao iOS team出品